irundaia/sbt-sassify/README.md

 ## Known limitations

 1. Issues have been known to occur when a different version of libsass has been installed on your system.
-A workaround would be to make sure that the same version of libsass is installed.
+This is caused by the c-API changing in libsass version 3.4.5.
+If your system has a different version installed, this will cause linking errors.
+Currently, a workaround would be to make sure that the same version of libsass is installed.

 2. Only one Sass syntax style can be used at the same time.
 So when compiling a .scss file, one cannot include a .sass file.
 (Well, you can, but it won't compile.)